 How to Clean Your Oven with Baking Soda and Vinegar

-- Create a Baking Soda (bicarb) Paste.
-To form your bicarb (baking soda) paste, in a regular bowl, mix seven tablespoons of baking soda (bicarbonate of soda) with a few tablespoons of water until you have a spreadable cleaning paste.
+- Create a baking soda (bicarb) cleaning paste.
+To form your bicarb (baking soda) paste, in a regular bowl, mix seven tablespoons of baking soda (bicarbonate of soda) with three tablespoons of water until you have a spreadable cleaning paste.
 If you have a rather large oven or if you’re cleaning multiple ovens at once, you may consider doubling – or even tripling – the amounts.
 Don’t worry if your paste is not 100% consistent in texture.